Meta Platforms, Inc. (NASDAQ:META) Insider Jennifer Newstead Sells 566 Shares

 - On Tuesday, November 28th, Jennifer Newstead sold 566 shares of Meta Platforms stock.
 The shares were sold at an average price of $333.62, for a total value of $188,828.92.

-A number of research firms have weighed in on META.
-Royal Bank of Canada restated an “outperform” rating and set a $400.00 target price on shares of Meta Platforms in a report on Monday.
-Citigroup upped their target price on Meta Platforms from $425.00 to $440.00 and gave the stock a “buy” rating in a report on Tuesday.
-Roth Mkm upped their target price on Meta Platforms from $360.00 to $365.00 and gave the stock a “buy” rating in a report on Thursday, October 26th.
-Morgan Stanley restated an “overweight” rating and set a $375.00 target price on shares of Meta Platforms in a report on Thursday, September 28th.
-Finally, Oppenheimer restated an “outperform” rating and set a $385.00 target price on shares of Meta Platforms in a report on Thursday, September 28th.
-Two equities research analysts have rated the stock with a sell rating, four have assigned a hold rating, forty-one have given a buy rating and two have assigned a strong buy rating to the stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus target price of $368.09.
+Several equities analysts have weighed in on the company.
+Barclays cut their target price on Meta Platforms from $410.00 to $400.00 and set an “overweight” rating on the stock in a research note on Thursday, October 26th.
+Roth Mkm raised their target price on Meta Platforms from $360.00 to $365.00 and gave the stock a “buy” rating in a report on Thursday, October 26th.
+JMP Securities raised their target price on Meta Platforms from $380.00 to $410.00 and gave the stock a “market outperform” rating in a report on Friday, January 19th.
+Raymond James raised their target price on Meta Platforms from $425.00 to $450.00 and gave the stock a “strong-buy” rating in a report on Wednesday, January 24th.
+Finally, Royal Bank of Canada restated an “outperform” rating and set a $400.00 target price on shares of Meta Platforms in a report on Monday, January 22nd.
+Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating, forty-one have given a buy rating and two have issued a strong buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and a consensus price target of $371.35.

 Meta Platforms, Inc engages in the development of products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and wearables worldwide.
 It operates in two segments, Family of Apps and Reality Labs.
 The Family of Apps segment offers Facebook, which enables people to share, discuss, discover, and connect with interests; Instagram, a community for sharing photos, videos, and private messages, as well as feed, stories, reels, video, live, and shops; Messenger, a messaging application for people to connect with friends, family, communities, and businesses across platforms and devices through text, audio, and video calls; and WhatsApp, a messaging application that is used by people and businesses to communicate and transact privately.